Is DVC Right for You?

 Consider your social circle.
 Friends and family who love Disney make trips easier and more fun.
 Solo travelers or couples without park-loving companions may feel isolated.

 Health and mobility also matter.
 Large resorts require walking, buses, and planning.
-An expert accessibility resource notes that some layouts challenge guests with limited mobility The United Nations World Tourism Organization User Guides.
+Some layouts challenge guests with limited mobility — it’s worth researching specific resorts before committing.

 Think about life changes.
 Kids grow.
 Jobs shift.
 Parents age.
 A contract that feels perfect today may feel tight in five years.
 Flexibility becomes precious.